Post Consumer Brands: Purchase of General Foods and renaming

+After General Foods

+Philip Morris Companies acquired General Foods in 1985 and Kraft Inc. in 1988, eventually merging them as Kraft Foods Inc. before the cereal unit was sold to Ralcorp in 2007.

 In 2011, Ralcorp announced plans to spin off Post Foods into a separate company.
 About a quarter of Ralcorp's sales in 2010 were generated by its Post Foods unit.
 The spinoff was completed with an IPO for Post Holdings, Inc. on February 7, 2012.

-In 2014, the company acquired Michael Foods.
+In 2014, the company acquired Michael Foods, headquartered in Minnetonka, Minnesota, for $2.45 billion.

 The following year, Post Foods purchased MOM Brands (formerly Malt-O-Meal Co.) creating the third largest breakfast cereal company in the US.
 At this point, Post Foods rebranded as Post Consumer Brands, and is headquartered in Lakeville, Minnesota.

-In July 2017, Post Holdings bought Weetabix Limited for £1.4 billion.
+In July 2017, Post Holdings bought Weetabix Limited (including US subsidiary Barbara's) for £1.4 billion.
 In 2019, the company began combining some of its MOM Brands and Weetabix cereal brands under the Three Sisters Cereal name.

 On December 8, 2020, Post Holdings announced that it was acquiring the Peter Pan peanut butter brand from Conagra Brands.
 The transaction was completed on January 25, 2021.
 With the acquisition of Peter Pan peanut butter on January 25, 2021, Post created a new group called Animated Brands, with the Peter Pan brand being the founding member.
 Animated Brands is managed under Post Consumer Brands.

-On June 1, 2021, Post announced it acquired the ready-to-eat ("RTE") cereal business of TreeHouse Foods.
+On June 1, 2021, Post announced its acquisition of the ready-to-eat ("RTE") cereal business of TreeHouse Foods.
+A similar deal two years earlier had been scuttled by antitrust concerns from the Federal Trade Commission.
 The TreeHouse Foods RTE cereal business was added to Post Consumer Brands' broad portfolio of private label cereal products.

+In February 2023, Post Holdings announced its acquisition of pet food brands like 9Lives, Kibbles 'n Bits and Gravy Train.
+Such acquisition would enable Post's entry to the 'pet food category'.
+After the completion of this acquisition, Post intends to develop a new pet food category within Post Consumer Brands.